Siamak-salimy/SiamakSalimy/README.md

  ## Hi, I'm *** Siamak *🏆 Just  one step more.   **
 ### 🔎 About Me :
 <hr/>
-**Ph.D.Bioinformatics,Tehran University,Laboratory of Systems Biology and Bioinformatics , programming with Python and experiencing new skills in machine learning , AI and Biology and Bioinformatics.** </br>
+Ph.D. in Bioinformatics, Tehran University | Laboratory of Systems Biology and Bioinformatics Expert in Python programming, specializing in machine learning, AI, and computational biology.
+Passionate about advancing bioinformatics through innovative data-driven solutions and exploring cutting-edge techniques in systems biology. </br>
 ###  🧰 Languages and Tools:
 <hr/>